 Windows XP End of Microsoft Extended Support

-Microsoft is officially ending support for Windows XP on April 8, 2014.
-After this date, Microsoft will not release any security, reliability, or compatibility updates or patches for Windows XP nor will they provide support to solve issues with this twelve-year-old operating system.
+Microsoft officially ended support for Windows XP on April 8, 2014.
+After this date, Microsoft will not release any reliability, or compatibility updates or patches for Windows XP nor will they provide support to solve issues with this twelve-year-old operating system (Microsoft did make Windows XP patches available for a significant Internet Explorer vulnerability in early May, but this is the exception rather than the rule).
 The remaining users of Windows XP must migrate to a newer and supported version of Windows as soon as possible.
 This migration may require the purchase of new hardware that is capable of running newer versions of Windows and will at a minimum require the purchase of a Windows operating system upgrade.

 Microsoft is officially terminating extended support for Windows XP on April 8, 2014, after a twelve-year life span.
 For about half of that time, Windows XP was the dominant operating system on Penn’s campus.
 With input from University constituents, Information Systems & Computing (ISC) officially ended XP support at the end of FY 2012.
 Some members of the Penn community have continued to use Windows XP after that date, though at a declining rate.
-As of early March 2014, the University's installed base of Windows XP is slightly under 4.0% of the total of University-affiliated desktops and notebooks, or about 1,600 systems, the majority being desktops.
+As of early May 2014, the University's installed base of Windows XP is slightly over 3.0% of the total of University-affiliated desktops and notebooks, or about 1,300 systems, the majority being desktops.

 ISC strongly urges all users of Windows XP to migrate to a newer and supported operating system.
 Before migrating from Windows XP, users should examine their computer’s technical specifications and determine whether they need to purchase new hardware or if they can effectively upgrade their existing hardware to Windows 7.
 Microsoft’s Windows 7 Upgrade Advisor is a recommended resource to assist with this determination.